 In West Sussex there are the remains of a hill fort built in 300BC.
 It’s a mystical place loved by dog walkers and ramblers.
 Take a gentle stroll around the whole area, it takes around an hour, and enjoy the views that stretch all the way to Brighton.

 The 1066 trail starts in Battle, ends in Pevensey and is 131 miles long.
 It’s a route taken by William The Conqueror and goes across open fields, woodland and hills.
 As you wander you pass through traditional villages with oast houses and dog-friendly pubs.
 Choose part of the route to explore and retrace some of Sussex’s famous history.
 Dog walks in Sussex are a lovely way to spend some time with your dog.

 Looking at Visiting the Area

 From east to west there are seemingly endless dog-friendly places in Sussex so it makes sense that many dog owners choose to spend a few days here.
 If you’re one of them we have got a great list of pet-friendly accommodation

-It can be confusing searching for places where dogs are allowed so we have made it easier by compiling a list of our favourite dog-friendly holiday cottages in Sussex
+It can be confusing searching for places where dogs are allowed so we have made it easier by compiling a list of Sussex dog friendly cottages.

-Want somewhere where the kids can play, scenic walks and onsite facilities then one of these dog-friendly log cabins in Sussex could be the perfect holiday home for you.
+Want somewhere where the kids can play, scenic walks and onsite facilities then dog friendly lodges in Sussex could be the perfect holiday home for you.